- October 6, 2017

 Google Should Have Provided More Warning

 Google should have provided more warning before rolling out a big change like this.
-They have every Adwords user’s emails.
+They have every Google Ads user’s emails.
 The proper thing to do would have been to send an email ahead of time so accounts could be adjusted.

-Google Adwords Should Include an Optional Setting (Like Enhanced CPC)
+Google Ads Should Include an Optional Setting (Like Enhanced CPC)

 There should be a checkbox to exclude your campaign from allowing a doubled budget.
 There is no reason why this feature has been left off except Google thinks it’s in the best interest for the advertiser.

-Google Adwords Should Finally Allow a Hard Monthly Max Spend Limit
+Google Ads Should Finally Allow a Hard Monthly Max Spend Limit

 What Are Your Thoughts?